jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 ## Derived Constructs

-Constructs that might be known from other programming languages, may have a reasonably unique expression using combinations of these basic elements from Circular.
+Constructs known from other programming languages, have a reasonably unique expression using combinations of these basic elements from Circular.
 Here follows an attempt to accompany this claim with examples.

 ## Command Definitions

-A command *definition* can describe the structure and behavior of another command.
+A command *definition* describes the structure and behavior of other commands.

 It may look as follows in another programming language: